djradon/public-notes/book.semantic-modeling-for-data.md

 ; a concept can indeed play the role of a class if its definition implies a set of entities that instantiate it, but this is not always the case.
 In property graphs, for example, there is no formal distinction between a class and an instance since everything is a node (node labels can play the role of a class but not exclusively in OWL, entities that can be classes are often modeled as individuals because, otherwise, they cannot be related to other entities
-Lexical variants differ from synonyms in that synonyms are different terms for the same entity, while lexical variants are different word forms for the same term.

 - in OWL-DL, you cannot define a class as an instance of another class, nor can you define direct relations between classes and other entities other than some predefined ones.
 Thus, if you want to say at the same time that John is an instance of Data Scientist, and Data Scientist is an instance of Occupation, you just can’t.
   - ~~t.2024.04.04.13 but I think you could say that John's occupation is an instance of Data Scientist and DS is a subclass of occupation?~~